viktorsapozhok/fastapi-services-oauth2/README.md

 # fastapi-services-oauth2

-This repository provides an approach on how to structure FastAPI application with multiple services, simple OAuth2 Password authentication with Bearer and JWT tokens, and Postgres backend database.
+This repository provides an approach on how to effectively structure a FastAPI application simplifying the implementation of multiple service logic, integrate it with Postgres backend, and implement straightforward OAuth2 Password authentication flow using Bearer and JSON Web Tokens (JWT).

 [Read the tutorial][1] for more details.